Charlie Power (Canadian football)

-Charlie Power (born June 1, 1991) is a professional Canadian football running back and fullback for the Calgary Stampeders of the Canadian Football League (CFL).
+Charlie Power (born June 1, 1991) is a Canadian former professional football running back and fullback who played for the Calgary Stampeders of the Canadian Football League (CFL).

-High school career
+Early life

 Power played high school football as a linebacker for the Holy Trinity Academy Knights in Okotoks, Alberta from 2006 to 2008.
 He won the Knights' defensive player of the year award in each of his three seasons, and helped lead the Knights to the provincial semifinals in his senior year.

 College career

 From 2009 to 2011, Power played college football as a linebacker for the University of Saskatchewan Huskies.
 In his final year as a linebacker, he achieved 16 tackles and a fumble recovery.
 Power was moved to the slotback position in 2012 and recorded 18 receptions for 231 yards and two touchdowns in his first season as a receiver at any level.
 In 2013, he achieved 143 yards and a touchdown with 14 catches.